TobitSoftware/create-chayns-app/README.md

 This will start an interactive wizard to guide you through the creation of your project.

+> A folder will be created in the current working directory of your terminal
+> with the name of your project.

-Depending on wether you choose to develop a complete page or a pagemaker plugin, continue with the ["Developing a Custom Page"](#developing-a-custom-page) or the ["Developing a Pagemaker Plugin"](#developing-a-pagemaker-plugin) guides respectively.
+Depending on wether you choose to create a complete page or a pagemaker plugin, continue with the ["Developing a Custom Page"](#developing-a-custom-page) or the ["Developing a Pagemaker Plugin"](#developing-a-pagemaker-plugin) guides respectively.